Bone Button Borscht

 Additional Topics Mentioned: We are more powerful as a group than as individuals, First impressions can be deceiving

-A retelling of the popular folk story Stone Soup.
+This is a retelling of the popular folk story Stone Soup.
 A tired beggar reaches a small town on a cold, wintery night, seeking food and a warm bed.
 When the poor locals are reluctant to assist, he promises to make a delicious soup from six bone buttons.
 Curious to see this miracle come to life, the townspeople come to watch and without even realizing, all assist the beggar with the task at hand.
 A delicious soup is soon prepared and the locals learn an important lesson about the value of collaboration.

 - This story shows that people are stronger when they work together, and demonstrates the power of a community.
 The beggar arrives in a town whose residents are poor and hungry.
 Worried only about their own survival, the townspeople initially refuse to assist the beggar.
 He is told that times are so bad that they don’t even help one another.
 When the locals are convinced that the beggar can magically make soup out of bone buttons, they are much more willing to lend a helping hand, and soon they are all happily contributing a vegetable, pot or bowl.
 Making soup together, the entire community is able to fill their stomachs as well as their souls, and the locals manage to achieve far more than they would have by working individually.